Russian submarine Pochtovy

 Pochtovy (Почтовый) was a submarine built for the Imperial Russian Navy.
 The boat was designed by Drzewiecki and built at the Metal Works St Petersburg in 1908.
 She was funded by Public subscription.

+The primary objective of the design was to equip the submarine with a sole diesel propulsion system for use both when surfaced and submerged.
 This ship's machinery was a novel attempt at Air Independent Propulsion (AIP) using gasoline engines with air supplied by pressurised cylinders.
 Forty-five cylinders containing 350 cuft of air at 2500 psi could give the boat a 28 nmi submerged range on one engine.
 The exhaust gases were vented via perforated pipe under the keel.
 The system proved reliable in trials but condensation problems and the tell-tale wake produced by the exhaust resulted in no further development and the boat was stricken in 1913.